dgram/ZEUS-for-PHP/README.md

 ### Server Service Manager
 - Additional `EventManager` events covering full application lifecycle
 - More advanced Service reporting and control tools for terminal and remote use
+- Add a plugin that drops user privileges on start of the _Server Service_

 ### Process Manager
 - Configurable, more robust scheduling strategies (like terminating processes that handled the largest amount of request, etc)*[]: